ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 ## Raw Data

-This post has the raw data I used to compile the first.
+This section has the raw data used to compile the above.

 Scripts: